• Email

 A pile of scrunchies

-A reader shared another tutorial in the comments below, that shows how to make scrunchies with ears.
+A reader shared another tutorial in the comments below, that shows how to make scrunchies with bow ears.
 It’s a fun variation on the scrunchie from Mariana Sew DIY.

 I wanted to make sure you saw it, so I added it to the post.